-Activity Evidence that supports this approach Challenge number(s) addressed Whole school pedagogical approach to wave 1 teaching with a greater emphasis on committing learning to long term memory Barak Rosenshine (1930-2017) research into the principles of instruction.
-1 To develop existing practice to include more emphasis on teaching for fluency and mastery with maths Education endowment foundation: "Mastery learning approaches have consistently positive impacts, but effects are higher for primary school pupils and in mathematics The impact of mastery learning approaches is an additional five months progress, on average, over the course of a year."
-1 Extended writing with a focus on planning, editing and refining writing.
+Activity Evidence that supports this approach Challenge number(s) addressed Further embed the whole school pedagogical approach to wave 1 teaching with a greater emphasis on committing learning to long term memory Barak Rosenshine (1930-2017) research into the principles of instruction.
+1 To develop existing practice to include more emphasis on teaching for fluency and mastery with maths Education endowment foundation: "Mastery learning approaches have consistently positive impacts, but effects are higher for primary school pupils and in mathematics 1 The impact of mastery learning approaches is an additional five months progress, on average, over the course of a year."
+Extended writing with a focus on planning, editing and refining writing.
 Education Endowment foundation: Teach writing composition strategies through modelling and supported practice.
-Purpose and audience are central to effective writing.
+1 Purpose and audience are central to effective writing.
 Pupils need to have a reason to write and someone to write for.
 Writing can be thought of as a process made up of seven components: planning; drafting; sharing; evaluating; revising; editing; and publishing.
-1
+Embed a consistent approach to handwriting across the whole school Education Endowment foundation: The aim of handwriting practice is to support children to develop a quick, efficient, and legible handwriting 1 style.
+Slow or effortful transcription hinders writing composition as pupils have to concentrate on monitoring their handwriting and are less able to think about the content of their writing.